IrisChase/IVD/README.md

         text: "Cye";
     }

-Which would produce a layout as such (please excuse the crudity of this model, I didn't have time to build it to scale or paint it):
+The following is produced (please excuse the crudity of this model, I didn't have time to build it to scale or paint it):

     [AyeByeCye]